-This gift guide includes affiliate links.
+This gift guide includes Amazon affiliate links.
 We may earn a small commission at no extra cost to you if you purchase something or take an action on one of these links.
 This is how we are able to finance this website.
 We are not affiliated with the other brands referenced in this gift guide.
 DISCLOSURE

 Support Sustainable Brands

 How to find brands that follow eco standards and give back